 Unresponsive Devices can cause a lot of unnecessary traffic on an Operational Technology network, but it can be difficult to pinpoint exactly what’s causing the problem.
 Unresponsive Devices could be caused by a misconfiguration, a physical issue, or a combination of the two.

-On our 10-Minute Webinar, we dug into top tips for finding and fixing Unresponsive Devices.
-Find out what usually causes these issues, and how you can resolve them.
+In our 10-minute Webinar, we dug into top tips for finding and fixing Unresponsive Devices.
+Find out what usually causes these issues, and how to resolve them.

 What is an Unresponsive Device?
-As the name implies, it’s a device that doesn’t respond to requests or messages that other devices send it.
+As the name implies, it’s a device that doesn’t respond to requests or messages other devices send.
 In this example, a source (represented by the computer) is sending a Who-Is message to device 249.
 This device is unresponsive, though, so it doesn’t send an I-Am message back to the source in reply.

 Depending on your configurations, the source might continue to send out Who-Is requests for device 249 until it gets a reply.
 That could be in perpetuity if you don’t fix the unresponsive device.